anzbert/maschine_map_externals/README.md

 # Maschine Midi Mappings for External Devices

-A collection of Maschine Midi Mappings for external gear.
-Mappings work on Maschine Plus standalone.
+Maschine already contains are large, yet incomplete, selection of MIDI mappings for external devices in the Sounds and Groups, tagged as 'Midi Ext'.
+This mapping repository is supposed to fill the gaps left by Native Instruments.

+# Contribute

 Please let me know if you have created other MIDI mappings for Maschine.
-Contributors are very welcome and I am happy to share the ownership of this repository with other creators!
+Contributors are very welcome and I am happy to share this repository with other creators for the sake of the Maschine community!

 ## Installation

-To use, download the required mapping from the Mappings folder to this folder on your computer or Maschine Plus SD card:
+To use any mapping, download the required file from the Mappings folder to the following folder on your computer, or Maschine Plus SD card for standalone use:

 `Native Instruments/Maschine 2/Sounds`